LunarWatcher/auto-pairs/README.md

 ## Main changes

+Basic principle: auto-completion should be as lazy as possible.

 - Only insert the closing pair if the next character is a space or the closing pair itself
 ```
 input: | s    (press '(')